-Info Desk: The Info Desk is the home base of the CCE Staff during the conference.
-If advisors or delegates need anything, the Info Desk is a good place to start.
-In the hotel, this is located on the $2^{nd}$ floor.
+Info Booth: The Info Booth is the home base of the CCE Staff during the conference.
+If advisors or delegates need anything, the Info Booth is a good place to start.
+In the hotel, this is located on the 2nd floor near the ballroom.
 In the Cordell Hull Building, it is located in the cafeteria area.